pkarsy/rcCalibrator/README.md

 If your intention is to just find some "good" MCUs then this is the end of the story.

-### Why to use the MCU with a modified UART bootloader.
+### Comparing ATmegaBoot(with OSCCAL support) with standard ATmegaBOOT/optiboot

-There are some pages around, that give instructions to use an uncalibrated atmega328p with a 38400 bootloader.
-This is VERY unreliable, as a lot of chips come from the factory with clock errors far worse than 2%.
+There are some pages around, that give instructions to use an uncalibrated atmega328p with a 38400 bootloader(usually optiboot or ATmegaBOOT).
+This is unreliable however, as a few chips come from the factory with clock errors far worse than 2%.
 It is also non standard and requires an Arduino custom board definition.
 The ATmegaBOOT Makefile included here, uses the "osccal" utility to find the correct OSCCAL value.
 It compiles